England’s oldest pub, possibly 1,229 years old, shuts doors due to coronavirus hardships

 While negotiations over the pub’s future continue, Tofalli said he is confident the Ye Olde Fighting Cocks will have a long future.
 “Look, the pub’s not dead,” he said, describing the closure as “shutdown sleep.”

-But he said it needs a benefactor to invest in it for the long run, making it accessible for disabled people and upgrading the structure, for example, so that it survives “for the next thousand years.”
+But he said it needs a benefactor to invest in it for the long run, making it accessible for people with disabilities and upgrading the structure, for example, so that it survives “for the next thousand years.”

 Read more: